ccirrin/hamlib/README.md

 Written with Python 3.8.2
 But it worked with Python 3.6 and 3.7 on Xinu machine

-As a side note the port provided must be forwarded
+As a side note the port provided must be forwarded and ','s (commas) are not allowed in the names of files

 We had to pip install these modules when testing on xinu machines:
     python3 -m pip install wheel